triggerdude33/magic-z-reports/README.md

 3. ???
 4. PROFIT

+### NOTE: As of somewhere in April 2020 the layout in the reports changed.
+Script has been updated to work with new reports, although the versions are not cross compatible.
+If dealing with reports from before April please use old_zreport.py as this is the version compatible with the old reports.

 ### Prerequisites
 You have to have the command `pdftotext` from the package `poppler-utils` installed to be able to run the script.
 The script is tested on version `0.62.0`.